ojplg/hrorm/README.md

     * What about in and not-in predicates?
 Can they be supported?
 How?
 * Hrorm does a lot of string building at query time.
 Should SQL strings be cached?
   Similarly, DaoBuilder objects are always mutable.
 Perhaps they should lock at Dao creation time?
-* Add support for more Java types (maybe)
-* DaoBuilder classes do not share code very well.
-Could it be improved?
 * Support different types, e.g. String GUIDs, for primary keys
 * Add methods that allow for updates and deletes based on Where objects